OmerAslaner/tuik-forecasting-project-138722028/README.md

-# TÜİK Forecasting Project
+# TUIK Forecasting Project

 ## 1. Project Overview

-This project forecasts **insufficient demand (%)** as a factor limiting activities in the Turkish services sector using a quarterly TÜİK time series.
+This project forecasts **insufficient demand (%)** as a factor limiting activities in the Turkish services sector using a quarterly TUIK time series.

-## 2. Data Source and TÜİK Connection
+## 2. Data Source and TUIK Connection

 - Student name: Ömer Faruk ASLANER
 - Student number: 138722028